-Why the Restaurant Is for Sale
+1. Why Is the Restaurant for Sale?

 If an owner is reluctant to show you their books, don’t proceed any further.
-If they are serious about selling, they should be ready to give a clear picture of the financial health of their restaurant.
-Keep in mind you may need to sign a non-disclosure agreement, saying that you will not share their information with any other parties.
+Anyone serious about selling should be ready to give a clear picture of the financial health of their restaurant.
+Keep in mind, though, that you may need to sign a non-disclosure agreement stating that you will not share their information with any other parties.